-The Federal Supplemental Educational Opportunity Grant (FSEOG) Program is intended to supplement the Federal Pell Grant and provide additional assistance to the neediest undergraduate students.
-The average award ranges from \$200 to \$4,000 per year.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) Program is awarded to undergraduates with the greatest amount of unmet financial need who also qualify for the Federal Pell Grant.
+Pell Grant recipients with the lowest expected family contributions (EFCs) will be considered first for a FSEOG.
+The average award ranges from \$100 to \$4,000 per year.